 There is a one-time Zaragoza student registration fee of $160 that will be billed to the student’s account along with tuition charges.
 The fee is not paid at Zaragoza.
 The registration fee is $200.

 The math placement test is required for the following students entering St. Mary’s University:

-*School of Science, Engineering, and Technology (SET) majors include Biochemistry, Biology, Chemistry, Computer Science, Computer Science/Application Systems, Computer Information Systems, Environmental Science, Forensic Science-Biology, Forensic Science-Chemistry, Mathematics, Physics and All Engineering majors.
+*School of Science, Engineering and Technology majors include Biochemistry, Biology, Chemistry, Computer Science, Computer Science/Application Systems, Computer Information Systems, Environmental Science, Forensic Science-Biology, Forensic Science-Chemistry, Mathematics, Physics and all Engineering majors.